mbrc12/prestige/readme.md

 `prestige` is heavily inspired by [stagehand](https://github.com/joelschutz/stagehand), but aims to simplify and clarify some parts.
 It also comes with (way) fewer features, but should suffice, or be easily extendable, to accommodate other use cases.
 This document contains some details about the structure of this package.
+Please read it for a better understanding of how this package works; if anything here is unclear, it is considered a bug.

 The main file is `scene-manager.go` which defines two crucial interfaces, `Scene[T]` and `Transition`. `fade.go` and `simple.go` contain two simple implementations of `Transition`. `examples/basic` contains a simple example showing how